imgix/react-imgix/README.md

 </Picture>
 ```

+A warning is displayed when no fallback image is passed.
+This warning can be disabled in special circumstances.
+To disable this warning, look in the [warnings section](#warnings).

 #### Attaching ref to `<img />`, etc.

 A `ref` passed to react-imgix using `<Imgix ref={handleRef}>` will attach the ref to the Imgix instance, rather than the DOM element.
 It is possible to attach a ref to the DOM element that is rendered using `htmlAttributes`: